MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Discussion

-In Sect.~\ref{ssec:OI_detection} we have reported the detection of the permitted O\textsc{i}$\lambda$8446 emission line in \sourceshort, representing one of the firsts of its kind in individual star-forming galaxies at high redshift.
+In Sect.~\ref{ssec:OI_detection} we reported the detection of the permitted O\textsc{i}$\lambda$8446 emission line in \sourceshort, representing one of the first of its kind in individual star-forming galaxies at high redshift.
 From a physical point of view, such line emission can arise through multiple excitation mechanisms, including Ly$\beta$ fluorescence, collisional excitation in partially ionized regions, and pumping by stellar continuum \citep{Grandi1980}.
-Given the star-forming nature of our source and the absence of AGN-like features in the nebular spectrum (as suggested by all classical line-ratios diagnostic diagrams), we consider below what other processes could plausibly explain the observed strength of O\textsc{i}$\lambda$8446.
+Given the star-forming nature of our source and the absence of AGN-like features in the nebular spectrum (as suggested by all classical line-ratio diagnostic diagrams), we consider below what other processes could plausibly explain the observed strength of O\textsc{i}$\lambda$8446.

-First, we note that no emission in either the O\textsc{i}$\lambda$7776 and O\textsc{i}$\lambda$7990 lines is observed; in particular, we derive a $3\sigma$ upper limit of $\approx0.4$ on both O\textsc{i}$\lambda$7776/$\lambda$8446 and O\textsc{i}$\lambda$7990/$\lambda$8446 line ratios.
-From these values, we can robustly exclude recombination as the mechanism responsible for powering O\textsc{i}$\lambda$8446 (since in such a case the O\textsc{i}$\lambda$7776/$\lambda$8446 ratio is expected to be $\approx1.7$), whereas the inferred upper limits are still consistent with expected line ratios predicted for case B by \cite{Grandi1980} for collisional excitation (O\textsc{i}$\lambda$7776/$\lambda$8446 $\approx 0.3$) and stellar continuum fluorescence (O\textsc{i}$\lambda$7790/$\lambda$8446 $\approx 0.05$), hence they are not fully conclusive in this sense.
+First, we note that no emission is observed in the O\textsc{i}$\lambda$7776 and O\textsc{i}$\lambda$7990 lines; in particular, we derive a $3\sigma$ upper limit of $\approx0.4$ in both O\textsc{i}$\lambda$7776/$\lambda$8446 and O\textsc{i}$\lambda$7990/$\lambda$8446 line ratios.
+From these values, we can robustly exclude recombination as the mechanism responsible for powering O\textsc{i}$\lambda$8446 (since in such a case the O\textsc{i}$\lambda$7776/$\lambda$8446 ratio is expected to be $\approx1.7$), whereas the inferred upper limits are still consistent with expected line ratios predicted for Case B by \cite{Grandi1980} for collisional excitation (O\textsc{i}$\lambda$7776/$\lambda$8446 $\approx 0.3$) and stellar continuum fluorescence (O\textsc{i}$\lambda$7790/$\lambda$8446 $\approx 0.05$); therefore, in this sense they are not fully conclusive.